Sunday January 26, 1997

 Dry your eyes la

-Chelsea went on to win the FA Cup & break their 26 year trophy drought, a fortnight after 18 years Of Tory rule had been ended with a landslide Labour election victory.
+Chelsea went on to win the FA Cup & break their 26 year trophy drought, a mere fortnight after 18 years Of Tory rule had been ended with a landslide Labour election victory on May 3rd.
 Less than 3 weeks after the big day at Wembley I watched England bowl out Australia for 118 on the first day of the Ashes series at Edbaston.
-England won the test handsomely.
+England won the Test handsomely.
 Things were going swimmingly but Australia soon hit back & won the series comfortably in the end.
-My penchant for repeatedly backing the winning team had lasted around a month but it was great while it lasted.
-Liverpool finished 4th in the Premier league.
+My penchant for repeatedly backing the winning team had only lasted a month or so but it was great while it lasted.
+Liverpool finished 4th in the Premier League.
 The League Cup in 1995 would be their last silverware of the millenium.
-I am not sure this was ultimately such a terrible thing.
+I am not sure this was ultimately such a terrible thing, not for their followers & certainly not for the rest of us.
 Taking success for granted may have been an inevitable consequence of their most golden of years but this was a fanbase so unused to failure that recalibration through an enhanced sense of perspective was long overdue.
-Unlike those poor birds,the Grey Landes goose & the Barbary and Mulard ducks, hideously force fed corn and fat through a tube to unnaturally enlarge their liver so that gluttenous fools can eat foie gras, the liver of the liver bird had been engorged via a similarly ceaseless diet of glory & silverware.
+Unlike those poor birds, the Grey Landes goose & the Barbary and Mulard ducks, hideously force fed corn and fat through a tube to unnaturally enlarge their liver so that gluttenous fools can eat foie gras, the liver of the liver bird had been engorged via a similarly ceaseless diet of glory & silverware.
 In 1997 I craved a taste of success, not an endless stream.
 Had I been offered a Faustian pact at the final whistle of this magnificent match, whereby Chelsea would win the 1997 FA Cup & nothing else again in my lifetime, I would probably have taken it.
 Had it been offered at half time, at 2-0 down, with only Neil Barnett’s ego, Eric Parson’s walking stick & Liverpool laughter for company, I would have bitten the devil’s hand off.
-As it was I enjoyed more triumphs at home & abroad before I stopped going in 2004 & walking away then ensured I never got the advanced sense of entitlement & ennui that afflicted many Chelsea fans when the ruthless, relentless pursuit of glory began in earnest during the Mourinho years.
+As it was I enjoyed more triumphs at home & abroad before I stopped going in 2004 & walking away then ensured I never got the advanced sense of entitlement, & eventually ennui, that afflicted some Chelsea fans when the ruthless, relentless pursuit of glory began in earnest during the Mourinho years.
 As for Liverpool, they had to wait 30 years for a league title, but still managed to accumulate trophies in a manner that remained the envy of many.
 There was a domestic & European treble in 2001 & the small matter of two more Champions League victories, one achieved from a half time position of three goals down against AC Milan in 2005.
 Liverpool are a great team again now.
-Humility still appears to have often eluded them in the meantime, but pulling their trousers down in 1997 is still a thrill that lingers, & offered a sharp reminder of the realities of fandom that came with the territory for most of us during those 25 years that they imperiously strutted through the football grounds of Britain & Europe.
-For Chelsea this was one of a handful of games that were the bridge between the old days & Chelsea of today, a half great team in a half finished stadium offering a glimpse of the potential this club had.
+Humility still appears to have often eluded them in the meantime, but pulling their trousers down in 1997 is still a thrill that lingers, & offered a sharp reminder to their supporters of the realities of fandom that came with the territory for most of us during those 25 years that they imperiously strutted through the football grounds of Britain & Europe.
+For Chelsea this was one of a handful of games that were giant steps across the bridge between the old days & the Chelsea of today, a half great team, in a half finished stadium, offering a glimpse of the potential this club had.
 Standing on that bridge was an enormous thrill even if I failed to make it all the way across to the other side.
 Would I swap the memories of this match for a seat at Bolton in 2005 or Munich in 2012?
-Scoff if you like but the answer is no. We all have our time & this was mine.
+Scoff if you like but I think the answer is no. We all have our time & this was mine.
 I’m back watching Chelsea now anyway, happy that merely spending money doesn’t even guarantee a place in the top 4 these days, let alone a league title, though only too aware that the finances of football remain horribly skewered in favour of the big teams.